Frequently Asked Questions

 There are multiple opportunities throughout the Fellowship to mutually re-assess continued participation based on interests, goals, and overall fit.

-Helix Fellowship applicants don’t need any background in Yiddish.
-However, language students are encouraged to apply and will be able to use relevant primary sources during the Fellowship.
+Absolutely not.
+Fellows need not have any background in Yiddish.
+However, those with knowledge of Yiddish and other local languages will able to use relevant primary sources during the Fellowship.

-Helix programming deals with Yiddish and other regional languages, depending on the interests and backgrounds of each unique cohort.
-However, Helix is an arts and culture residency, not a language intensive.
+Our programming deals with cultural work produced in Yiddish and other regional languages, depending on the interests and backgrounds of each unique cohort.
+However, Helix is an arts and culture residency, not a language learning immersion.

 If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after the Helix Fellowship.
 We can help you determine which program best fits your goals.

-Our activities often bring us physically and intellectually to historical religious centers and sites, but the Fellowship does not impose religious doctrine of any kind, or ask you to engage in any religious activity (including group recitation of liturgy, gender segregation, or wearing certain types of dress).
+Our activities often bring us physically and intellectually to historical religious centers and sites, but the Fellowship does not impose religious doctrine of any kind, or ask any participant to engage in any religious activity (including group recitation of liturgy, gender segregation, or wearing certain types of dress).

 Fellows must be available for programming every day during the program’s residential and touring components, including some evening events, activities, and possible travel.